dlt-hub/dlt/docs/website/docs/dlt-ecosystem/visualizations/understanding-the-tables.md

 ---
-title: Understanding the tables
+title: Destination tables
-description: Understanding the tables that have been loaded
+description: Understanding the tables created in the destination database
-keywords: [understanding tables, loaded data, data structure]
+keywords: [destination tables, loaded data, data structure, schema, table, child table, load package, load id, lineage, staging dataset, versioned dataset]
 ---

-# Understanding the tables
+# Destination tables

 In [Exploring the data](./exploring-the-data.md) you have seen the data that has been loaded into the database.
 Let's take a closer look at the tables that have been created.